Splix777/Inception/README.md

   • ENTRYPOINT: Similar to CMD, but the command and its arguments are not easily overridden at runtime.
 It's used to define the main executable for the container.
 For example, ENTRYPOINT ["nginx", "-  g", "daemon off;"].

   • ARG: Defines a build-time variable that can be used in the Dockerfile.
 These variables are typically set with values when the Docker image is built using the --build-arg flag in the docker build command.
 ARGs provide a way to parameterize the Dockerfile and make it more flexible.

+### Docker Network Types: ###

+1. Bridge Network:
+   - Description: Default network type in Docker.
+Allows containers to communicate with each other on the same host.
+   - Use Case: Suitable for isolated container communication on a single host.

+2. Host Network:
+   - Description: Containers share the host's network stack directly.
+   - Use Case: Useful when containers need full access to the host's network but may reduce isolation.

+3. Overlay Network:
+   - Description: Used for multi-host communication in a Docker Swarm cluster.
+   - Use Case: Ideal for deploying containerized applications across multiple nodes in a Docker Swarm cluster.

+4. Macvlan Network:
+   - Description: Enables containers to have their own MAC addresses and appear as separate physical devices on the network.
+   - Use Case: Useful when containers need direct access to external networks.

+5. None Network:
+   - Description: Containers are isolated from all external networks, including the host's network.
+   - Use Case: Appropriate for scenarios where complete network isolation is needed.

+6. Bridge Network with Custom Subnet:
+   - Description: Similar to the default bridge network but with a custom subnet range and gateway.
+   - Use Case: When you need more control over IP addressing and routing within the bridge network.

+7. Overlay Network with Custom Driver:
+   - Description: Extends overlay network capabilities with custom network drivers.
+   - Use Case: Advanced networking scenarios requiring specific features not provided by the default overlay network.

+8. VxLAN Network:
+   - Description: Uses Virtual Extensible LAN (VxLAN) for communication across multiple hosts.
+   - Use Case: Spanning container networks across multiple hosts.

+9. Swarm Ingress Network:
+   - Description: Used in Docker Swarm mode to expose services to the outside world.
+   - Use Case: Essential for load balancing and routing external traffic to services in a Swarm cluster.

 ## Contributing